 Next, we will edit the profile's configuration file, which is the

-At this point we are ready to start the IPython Notebook.
-To do this, navigate to the directory you want to store notebooks in and start the IPython Notebook server with the following command.
+At this point we are ready to start the Jupyter Notebook.
+To do this, navigate to the directory you want to store notebooks in and start the Jupyter Notebook server with the following command.

-You should now be able to access your IPython Notebook at the address
+You should now be able to access your Jupyter Notebook at the address

-If you click the New Notebook button, you will see the following opening page.
+If you click the New button, you will see the following opening page.

 The area marked with an

 In : prompt is the input area, and here you can